1000 Americans: Oepie Hartman, Dutch Canadian

 Cycle guides, maps and travels

 In our book cupboards are hundreds of bicycle guides.
 Apart from Dutch guides, we also have German and English guides and travel stories.
 Our maps are especially selected for cyclists.
-So you will not leave our shop with a walking or car map.
+So you will not leave our with a walking or car map.

 On our coffee table there are (next to the ‘negerzoenen’) brochures of a number of cycle travel companies.
 We do not sell travels, but we can help you finding the most suitable travel organisation for you.